Anxiety, panic attacks and me

 I have had someone question why or how i can be around my family if i am anxious (because there are so many of us).
 Funnily enough, I am not anxious around people who i grew up with and who love me unconditionally, who i am absolutely free to be myself around.
 However, that being said if it does get too much i can retire to my bedroom!
 That isn’t an option anywhere else.
 I can’t just disappear for hours and leave my kids anywhere else, just so i can go and breathe and calm down..

 Sometimes my anxiety didn’t actually make it to a panic attack.
 Sometimes I just said something really inappropriate instead.
-(So cool)..Like basically, i would put my biggest shoes on and stick my foot right into ‘it’.
+So awkward.

 I still find it really embarrassing to talk about, I still feel like people will think I am weird because of it, I still think that people won’t believe me, I still feel like people will think i am being awkward on purpose.
 That’s the thing with an invisible illness, only you know how much you suffer because of it.

-This year, I decided to grab my anxiety by it’s constricted throat and do something about it.
+This year, I decided to do something about it.
 Well actually i didn’t but I prayed about it a lot and as a result ended up talking about it unprompted to someone who I didn’t even know had experience/knew so much about anxiety themselves.
 So it was through this conversation that somehow took place in a quiet part of a very crowded room that I found solace in knowing that somebody got it.
 Somebody who i have a lot of respect for, who is bright and kind and a beautiful soul.
 I felt like these ridiculous feelings were actually ok.
 This started a journey into the most difficult year of my life so far.
 Also strangely, the year in which I learnt how strong I really was.

 If you or anyone you know needs help with any of the issues raised in this post, there is further information/help available here.
 Please don’t suffer in silence like i did for so long, please get in touch with your G.P who will be able to guide you further.